-NOTE—As described in 9.4.3 (Subelements), the Length field of the nontransmitted BSSID profile subelement indicates the number of octets only in the Data field of the nontransmitted BSSID profile subelement.
+NOTE—As described in 9.4.3 (Subelements), the Length field of the Nontransmitted BSSID Profile subelement indicates the number of octets only in the Data field of the subelement.

 ITEM #6: Editorial / consistency with baseline spec

 Discussion:

 Unless explicitly called out in the corresponding comment, this section covers editorial changes to make the text consistent with the latest updates to the baseline (REVmd D2.4) spec.